Updated November 2018

 Roscon is a sponge cake ring, filled with cream and topped with candied fruit, sliced nuts and sugar which is eaten on Kings Day.

-Dates, dried fruits and nuts are eaten as snacks and lots of red wine and cava is drunk.
+Dates, dried fruits and nuts are eaten as snacks.

 Christmas decorations in Spain